 Fairlie is seeing steady increases in load with dairy conversions and increased holiday maker activities.
-The 2.5 MVA regulator is becoming a constraint with up to 2.8MVA of load passing through it.
+The 2 MVA regulator is becoming a constraint with up to 2.25MVA of load passing through it.
 The 3 MVA transformer will soon be too small as well.
-The installation of a transformer ex Pareora (5/6.25 MVA) would give the site suitable capacity.
+The installation of a transformer ex-Pareora (5/6.25 MVA) would give the site suitable capacity.

-The arrangement of the Fairlie 11 kV feeders is due for review, a lot of Network directly connects to the LV side of the transformer.
-An additional recloser was added to the Cricklewood feeder in 2010 which improved sectioning.
-Faults in Fairlie township lead to a total loss of all three feeders.
-A review is required.
+The arrangement of the Fairlie 11 kV feeders is due for review as faults in the Fairlie township lead to a total loss of all three feeders.
+The transformer upgrade may provide the opportunity for a general substation upgrade.
+Further study is required.